Braehead: Xsite Braehead

 Xsite Braehead (formerly known as Intu Braehead Soar and Xscape Braehead) (55.8792°N 4.3713°W) began construction in November 2004 and was opened in March 2006 with its main use to teach people how to ski or snowboard.
 The building has a conventional shape, with the ski slope accommodated by a sloped cuboid structure projecting out the roof.
 The complex features a variety of entertainment activities, including an indoor ski slope, rock climbing, an Odeon, bowling, RoboCoaster, mini golf and laser tag, as well as a variety of shops, restaurants, and bars.

-The Snow Factor indoor snow slope features a 168 m main slope with an additional 2,500 m2 dedicated beginners' area for ski and snowboard lessons.
-On the main slope, two Poma button lifts give a drag tow to the top and can be exited either at the halfway point on the slope or at the top.
-Rope tows are used on the beginners slope.
+The Snow Factor indoor snow slope featured a 168 m (551 ft) main slope with an additional 2,500 m2 dedicated beginners' area for ski and snowboard lessons.
+On the main slope, two Poma button lifts gave a drag tow to the top and could be exited either at the halfway point on the slope or at the top.
+Rope tows were used on the beginners slope.

-Skiers and boarders may hire equipment.
-Sledging and an ice slide are also provided.

-Lessons can be booked for both boarding and skiing.
-Beginners start on the exclusive teaching slope before moving to the main slope, first using half its length and then advancing to using the full slope.
-Once passed at the ability to ski or board from the full length of the slope, the pupil is allowed full access.

-Clothing can be hired for a nominal charge, but gloves must be purchased unless provided by the attendee.
-There are also helmets available for free use.
+In December 2011, SNO!
+Zone Braehead was acquired by the Ice Factor Group and renamed Snow Factor.
+Snow Factor closed permanently in 2023 due to rising costs and the age of the facility.

 In March 2006, weeks before the complex was scheduled to open, the roof of screen seven of the Odeon fell in and required extensive re-building.

 The mini-golf (which is housed below the cinema) opened in July 2006.
 The cinema opened on 19 October 2007, 18 months later than planned.
 "Stardust" was the first film shown.
-The cinema is fitted with Real D (also known as Disney Digital 3D technology) in screen 7, and is also capable of showing IMAX films.
+The cinema is fitted with RealD 3D (also known as Disney Digital 3-D technology) in screen 7, and is also capable of showing IMAX films.
 The cinema held the Scottish Pink Carpet Premiere of Universal Pictures film "Wild Child" on 30 July 2008.
 Both stars of the film, Emma Roberts and Alex Pettyfer, attended.

-In December 2011, SNO!
-Zone Braehead was acquired by the Ice Factor Group and renamed Snow Factor.

-In March 2018, an 18 metre high slide, known as The Big Slide, opened to the general public.
+In March 2018, an 18-metre (59 ft) high slide, known as The Big Slide, opened to the general public.
 It is the tallest indoor slide in the UK.

+It has been announced that the ski slope structure is to being removed by the owners to create a multi level indoor ekarting track that is scheduled to open in 2025. at over 1,000m the track will be one of the largest indoor tracks in the world.